What Does an Accountant Do?

-An accountant is responsible for the preparation and analysis of a company’s financial records.
-This includes data management, analysis and consultation, creation of financial statements and ensuring regulatory compliance in the company’s accounting practices.
+An accountant is responsible for the preparation and analysis of a company’s financial records, including data management, analysis and consultation, creation of financial statements and ensuring regulatory compliance in the company’s accounting practices.

 Here’s What We’ll Cover